prthiaga/mcrouter-wiki/Home.md

 # Welcome to mcrouter
 Mcrouter is a memcached protocol router for scaling [memcached](http://memcached.org/) deployments.
 It's a core component of cache infrastructure at Facebook and Instagram where mcrouter handles almost 5 billion requests per second at peak.
+See [FB engineering blog post about mcrouter](https://code.facebook.com/posts/296442737213493/introducing-mcrouter-a-memcached-protocol-router-for-scaling-memcached-deployments/).

 Mcrouter is developed and maintained by Facebook.